Definition

 Canada Updates Harmonized Substance Function and Application Codes for Reporting

 Canada has updated its harmonized substance function and application codes for CEPA reporting to align with international OECD standards.
-Companies must update internal data mapping and reporting templates to ensure compliance with future mandatory information-gathering notices and New Substances Notifications.
+Businesses must recalibrate internal data mapping to ensure accurate disclosure in future mandatory information-gathering notices and new substance notifications.

 Canada Grants CEPA Waivers of Information Requirements for Certain Living Organism Notifications